Work Experience in the Theatre

-Finding work Experience
+Finding work Experience in the Theatre

-A very daunting prospect especially if you want a career in the Arts.
+Finding work experience is a very daunting prospect especially if you want a career in the Arts.
 After all, who wants to spend two weeks filing, or stacking shelves when you could be doing something related to your chosen career?

 Firstly compile your CV, making sure you include all your previous experience.
 Make sure you leave yourself plenty of time to track down your perfect work place.